 Hunder loomed, as wide as he was tall.
-His neck consisted mainly of his shoulders and vice versa or vice versa.
+His neck consisted mainly of his shoulders and vice versa.
 Many years ago, his drill sergeant had aggressively pointed out the size of Hunders hands.
 “They’re like dead pigs on the end of a telegraph pole!” he’d claimed in front of the other recruits.

 Underneath this mass of imposing, almost terrifying man, lurked one of the shyest, gentlest and most intelligent souls anyone could ever hope to encounter.
-A truly humble, pleasant and highly introverted man who had spent his entire life quietly going about his business hoping to be left alone.
+A humble, pleasant and introverted man who had spent his entire life quietly going about his business hoping to be left alone.

 A thoroughly nice bloke.